CoolMulu/video-upload-optimizer/README.md

 # 📊 Video Upload Optimizer

-A data science web app that analyzes video upload performance and recommends the best posting time based on historical data.
+A data science web app that analyzes video upload performance and recommends the best posting time based on data.

 ## 🚀 Features
 - Upload CSV of video analytics data